The Distribution Function of the Longest Path Length in Constant Treewidth DAGs with Random Edge Length: Introduction

-Recently, there are some deterministic approximation algorithms for the volume of the knapsack polytope.
-Li and Shi~\cite{LS2014} showed a fully polynomial time approximation scheme (FPTAS) for distribution function of the sum of the discrete random variables.
-Their algorithm can be used to approximate ${\rm Vol}(K_G(\Vec{a},x))$ if $G$ is a directed path.
-Their algorithm is based on some ideas due to \v{S}tefankovi\v{c} et al.~\cite{SVV2012} (see also \cite{GKM2010},\cite{GKMSVV2011}), that is a kind of dynamic programming.
-Ando and Kijima~\cite{AK2016}, motivated by the deterministic approximation technique of the above results, showed another FPTAS that is based on the approximate convolution integral.
+Recently, there have been some deterministic approximation algorithms for the volume of the knapsack polytope.
+Li and Shi~\cite{LS2014} showed a fully polynomial time approximation scheme (FPTAS) for the distribution function of the sum of the discrete random variables.
+Their algorithm is applicable to the approximation of ${\rm Vol}(K_G(\Vec{a},x))$ if $G$ is a directed path.
+Their algorithm is based on some ideas due to \v{S}tefankovi\v{c} et al.~\cite{SVV2012} (see also \cite{GKM2010},\cite{GKMSVV2011}), which is a kind of dynamic programming.
+Motivated by the deterministic approximation technique of the above results, Ando and Kijima~\cite{AK2016} showed another FPTAS using the approximate convolution integral.
 Their algorithm runs in $O(n^3/\epsilon)$ time.
-They extended the FPTAS to problem of computing the volume of the multiple constraint knapsack polytope.
-Given $m\times n$ matrix $A\in \mathbb{Z}_{\ge 0}^{mn}$ and a vector $\Vec{b}\in \mathbb{Z}_{\ge 0}^{m}$, the multiple constraint knapsack polytope $K_m(A,\Vec{b})$ is $K_m(A,\Vec{b})\defeq \{\Vec{x}\in [0,1]^{n}| A\Vec{x}\le \Vec{b}\}$.
+They extended the FPTAS to the problem of computing the volume of the multiple constraint knapsack polytope.
+Given $m\times n$ matrix $A\in \mathbb{Z}_{\ge 0}^{mn}$ and a vector $\Vec{b}\in \mathbb{Z}_{\ge 0}^{m}$, the multiple constraint knapsack polytope is $K_m(A,\Vec{b})\defeq \{\Vec{x}\in [0,1]^{n}| A\Vec{x}\le \Vec{b}\}$.
 Their algorithm finishes in $O((n^2\epsilon^{-1})^{m+1}nm \log m)$ time.
-Thus, there is an FPTAS for ${\rm Vol}(K_m(A,\Vec{b}))$ if the number of constraints $m$ is bounded by a constant.
+Thus, there is an FPTAS for ${\rm Vol}(K_m(A,\Vec{b}))$ if the number $m$ of constraints is bounded by a constant.